thenetcircle/dino/docs/md/api.md

 Delete a message from a room (needs to be superuser, admin for channel, owner of channel, moderator of the room, owner of room or (configurable) sender of the message).

+If `object_type` is set to `room` the `object.id` should be the UUID of a room.
+All messages in that room will then be deleted.
+If `object_type` is set to anything else, or not specified at all, then `object.id` is assumed to be the UUID of a single message.

 Responds with `gn_delete`.

 Request contains: